JOUR479K/python/README.md

 ### Setup

-  1. Download the mdcounty_2014.csv file to the directory where we've been working on Python in class (with the virtualenv already activated).
+  1. Download the [mdcounty2014.csv](https://raw.githubusercontent.com/SMPA3193/python/master/mdcounty2014.csv) file to the directory where we've been working on Python in class (with the virtualenv already activated).
+If you have a Python session running, exit it using Control-D.
-  2. Start your notebook: `jupyter notebook`; it should take you to http://localhost:8888/
+  2. Start your notebook by typing `jupyter notebook`; it should open http://localhost:8888/ in a browser.
   3. Using the `New` drop-down, choose `Python 2` notebook.
   4. Name your notebook by clicking on `Untitled` and typing in "agate" and hitting the OK button.
-  5. Run the following commands, clicking the Cells -> Run Cells drop-down selection after each line:
+  5. Type in the following commands, clicking the Cells -> Run Cells drop-down selection after each line:

   ```python
   import agate